What is Milia?

 Castor Oil

 Castor oil has similar disinfectant abilities as tea tree oil.
 It will also bear results when used to treat milia.
 It is best used on primary milia.
 Where the skin is increasingly oily due to the milia, castor oil works to reduce the production of fluid in that region.
-It is commonly used by people with acne to treat oily skin.
+People with acne commonly use it to treat oily skin.

 How to use it

 Castor oil is not as potent as tea tree oil.
 Apply it directly onto the affected area.
-As with the tea tree oil, it is advisable that you start with a small area and a small dose.
+As with tea tree oil, starting with a small area and a small dose is advisable.

 Allow it time to be absorbed deeply into the skin.
 It is often applied in a mixture with olive oil and left overnight.